A few reflections about sports in and around Philadelphia.

 |Paul Robeson 1898-1976|

 Everyone with international fame and fortune seems to belong to another planet, but Paul Robeson belongs to the Philadelphia region as much as to any locality.
 He was born in Princeton, of a black minister who went to Lincoln University, and a mother of Quaker heritage.
-Not only an All-American football player, he won twelve varsity letters.
+Not only an All-American football player, but he also won twelve varsity letters.
 He not only was accepted to Columbia Law School, but the only black person in the class became its Valedictorian.
 Later on, his amazing baritone voice made him the perfect person to sing "Old Man River" in the musical Showboat, and quite a different dimension emerged in his highly memorable portrayal of

 |Paul Robeson as Othello|